ArPiRobot/arpirobot.github.io/docs/devs/components.md

 # Descriptions of Components

-#### **Raspberry Pi Image**
+#### **ArPiRobot OS Pi Images**
 Built using scripts available on [GitHub](https://github.com/ArPiRobot/ArPiRobot-ImageScripts)

-This is the modified version of Raspbian (the official Raspberry Pi OS) with required software for ArPiRobot robots.
-While ArPiRobot software can be updated with the ArPiRobot (described below), it is sometimes necessary to make changes to the OS itself.
-If this becomes necessary new Raspberry Pi Images will be released.
+These are modified versions of Operating System Images for various supported single board computers with required software for ArPiRobot robots.

 #### **ArPiRobot CoreLib**
 Source code available on [GitHub](https://github.com/ArPiRobot/ArPiRobot-CoreLib)